-If you would like to schedule a screening, consultation or inquire about breast cancer treatment, call 216.476.9012 to schedule an appointment to speak with our breast cancer specialists.
+If you would like to schedule a consultation or inquire about breast cancer treatment, call 216.252.2235 to schedule an appointment to speak with our breast cancer specialists.

 Please let us know your needs throughout your visit.
 We look forward to caring for you.

 Program Director, Fairview Hospital Breast Health Center